zglueck/workshop-demo/sections/4/latest-features.md

     - `dist`: the unzipped contents of the WebWorldWind-Distribution zip file
     - `test-report`: test output reports

     To build your application you will need a minimum of one of the provided libraries (worldwind.js or worldwind.min.js).
-It is also recommended to include the images directory.
-The images directory provides the compass and view controls images so it is necessary if you plan on displaying those items.
+It is also recommended to include the images directory if you plan on displaying the `CompassLayer`, `ViewControlsLayer`, or `StarFieldLayer`.
+The images directory provides the images and data for those layers.
 The images directory should be placed at the root of the file server.

 7. To retrieve the latest updates of WebWorldWind simply: